shaiksaiteja/Emotion_Extraction_and_Classification_from_Twitter_Text_using_Machine_Learning/README.md

-# Emotion Extraction and Classification from Twitter Text using Deep Learning
+# Emotion Extraction and Classification from Twitter Text using Machine Learning

 ## Table of contents
 * [General info](#general-info)